RIAEvangelist/strong-type/README.md

     is.asyncFunction(anAsyncFunction);
 }

+function unionStrongTypeRequired(aNumberOrString){
+    is.union(aNumberOrString,'number|string');
+}

 //this will throw because we do not pass an async Function, but rather a normal function. strongTypeRequired(1,'a',function(){})

+//these will both pass because we accept both types in a union for the first param. unionStrongTypeRequired(1);
+unionStrongTypeRequired('a');

 ```